-The UK, at this moment still part of the EU, is one of the most important popular countries when it comes to selling on Amazon.
-There are several reasons why that can be a good idea, the taxation issue, more precisely the VAT in the UK, will be explained in the following lines.
+The UK is one of the most important popular countries when it comes to selling on Amazon.
+There are several reasons why that can be a good idea.
+The taxation issue, more precisely the VAT in the UK, will be explained in the following lines.

 What is VAT?

-The VAT is a national tax that ensures Europe-wide fair taxation.
-The value-added tax, that’s what VAT stands for, is a consumption tax that is added to all goods and services that are sold within the EU.
-As all European countries have their own VAT, online sellers often have to get several numbers in different countries.
+The VAT is a national tax that ensures fair taxation.
+The value-added tax, that’s what VAT stands for, is a consumption tax that is added to all goods and services that are sold..
+As all European and Non-European countries have their own VAT, online sellers often have to get several numbers in different countries.

 VAT rates in the United Kingdom